QleekR/Peer-To-Peer-Demo-Prototype/README.md

 **2. Lack of Security**
 - lack of security, till now i have hard coded ip and port for client peer to connect to the "liquidity providing"(LP) peer for exchange, we must figure out a way to securely store ip and port of every LP peer on every client peer.

-The benefit of such will be that we wont need a central server for matchmaking every client peer to every LP peer.
+- The benefit of such will be that we wont need a central server for matchmaking every client peer to every LP peer.

+**3. LP--Client Match Algorithm**
+- An Algorithm on client side code to determine which LP it will connect to perform an exchange.